colin-sonarsource/commonroom-scripts/webinar-data/README.md

 - Would you like to be contacted?
 - Which Sonar product(s) do you currently use?

-The script relies on a single environment variable `COMMONROOM_TOKEN`  for authentication
+The script relies on a single environment variable `COMMONROOM_TOKEN`  for authentication.

 The script accepts three arguments: